Cameron-Bryant/Tensorflow_Projects/README.md

 So I used that mindset to create that noteboook, and I feel that I gained a better grasp on the topic than if I had only did the model.

 Also it made me learn more about how to create detailed jupyter notebooks/google colab files.

+After that I used that exact model to classify the mnist fashion dataset which got 90.39 percent test accuracy